Shankargarh: Industries

 Prayagraj Power Generation Company Limited is a coal-based, 3*660MW, super critical thermal power plant located in Shankargarh (Bara Tehsil) in Prayagraj District, Uttar Pradesh.
-The power plant is owned by Renascent Power, a subsidiary of the Tata Power.
+The power plant is owned by Renascent Power, a subsidiary of the Tata power Power.
 The total cost of the project was INR 12,000 crores.[1]
 In November 2019 Resurgent Power Ventures Pte.
 Limited (Resurgent Power) has announced closing the deal for acquiring 75 per cent stake in Jaiprakash Associates Ltd’s Prayagraj Power.